 Below is our very own Jordan Kilganon Wiki, updated regularly by internal staff, covering Jordan’s life and career to date.
 If you have any other information you want us to include that is currently missing, please get in touch on social media.

 Jordan Kilganon (born April 2, 1992) is a professional dunker born and raised in Sudbury, Ontario, Canada, and is the founder of Bounce Kit.
-Being obsessed with dunking from an early age, Kilganon has quickly earned a reputation as the best dunker in the world, garnering millions of views across the internet for his dunking prowess and inventing hundreds of dunks.
+Being obsessed with dunking from an early age, Kilganon has quickly earned a reputation as the best dunker in the world, garnering hundreds of millions of views across the internet for his dunking prowess and inventing hundreds of dunks.

 Named after Michael Jordan, Kilganon grew up in awe of the in-air dunking artistry of MJ.

 Jordan’s dad, Richard Kilganon, introduced Jordan to the sport of basketball when he was around 5.
 Rick set up low basketball rims inside the house so Jordan could easily shoot and dunk.

 Between the ages of 14 and 15, Jordan started dunking on 8-9ft rims every single day for 3-4 hours.
 And when when he saw that dunking was starting to become its own sport, Jordan began to take it a lot more seriously.

 What started off as a fun hobby, quickly turned into an intense obsession.